ColleagueRiley/Cocoa-in-Pure-C/README.md

 ```

 Cocoa does not handle certain events using the event loop.
-Instead they're fed to the NSWindow via callbacks.
+Instead, they're fed to the NSWindow via callbacks.

 Here's how these functions will be defined for this example: